TomD0wning/DataStructuresAndAlgorithms/SetsAndLogic.md

 ### Finite Sets

-A set is an **unordered collection** of **distinct** elements, each of which is called either an element or a memeber of that set.
-These enities might be physical entities, such as people, bacteria, books or planets.
+A set is an **unordered collection** of **distinct** elements, each of which is called either an element or a member of that set.
+These entities might be physical entities, such as people, bacteria, books or planets.
 In contrast they can also be **abstract** entities, like numbers, computer programs, or other sets.
-The simplest way of describing a set is a lsit of it members between curly braces, sperated by a comma.
+The simplest way of describing a set is a list of its members between curly braces, separated by a comma.
 For instance a set of whole numbers between 3 & 8 inclusive is written as {3,4,5,6,7,8} however the ordering is not important.

-When a set is reffered to as **distinct**, it means that no element occurs more than once in the set, so 4,5,8,6,4,3,4,5,8,3,7,5,7 when formed into a set would be {3,4,5,6,7,8}.
+When a set is referred to as **distinct**, it means that no element occurs more than once in the set, so 4,5,8,6,4,3,4,5,8,3,7,5,7 when formed into a set would be {3,4,5,6,7,8}.

 Writing sets with all the elements explicitly listed is described as the set **enumeration**.
-Sets can also be described by giving the propertiess of the elements of the set.
+Sets can also be described by giving the properties of the elements of the set.
 The set above could also be written as {x: x is a while number between 3 & 8}.This method is known as set **comprehension**, which is often used to describe sets where the enumeration would be too complicated or too lengthy to write.

 An example of array vs set outputs in python for a string that contains duplicates